Ameeta Singh: Political career

 Sinh was Chairman of Jilla Panchayat of Amethi/Sultanpur district between August 2000 and February 2002.
 She won the Amethi Vidhan Sabha seat as a Bharatiya Janata Party (BJP) candidate in the 2002 Uttar Pradesh state assembly elections, and again in the 2007 elections, this time as an INC candidate.
 Her husband had also been a BJP politician at the time of the 2002 elections, having begun his career with the INC, moved to the Janata Dal party and then to the BJP.
 He had returned to the INC in 2003.
-She was minister for technical education.
+She was the state minister with independent charge for technical education in the short-lived Third Mayawati ministry during 2002.

 In 2012, Singh stood as an INC candidate in the Amethi constituency during the state legislative assembly elections of that year.
 She lost to Gayatri Prajapati of the Samajwadi Party.
 She contested the Sultanpur Lok Sabha constituency as an INC candidate for a seat in the Parliament of India in 2014 but finished third, with the winner being Varun Gandhi of the BJP.

 In the 2017 Uttar Pradesh legislative assembly elections, Sinh contested the Amethi constituency as an INC candidate and had Garima Singh as one of her opponents, standing for the BJP.
 The BJP hoped to win the seat by exploiting local sympathy for Garima, who is a relative of V. P. Singh, a former Prime Minister of India.
 Both women named Sanjay Singh as their spouse in their election affidavits, and it was Garima who won the contest.
 BJP spokespeople claimed the result was indeed one based on elector's feelings about the long-running family drama.
 In July 2019, Ameeta Singh along with her husband Sanjaya Sinh joined Bharatiya Janata Party.